IshaaqR/Dog-Breed-Image-Classification/README.md

 # Dog-Breed-Image-Classification
-The purpose of this project was to classify images of dogs into their respective breeds.
+In this project, me and [a teammate](https://www.linkedin.com/in/nathan-williams-357a5b61/) classified images of dogs into their respective breeds.
+Some steps taken in this project were creating a deep learning CNN in TensorFlow using transfer learning, using data augmentation to improve training data, tuning hyperparameters as well as fine-tuning on the base model.
 The code and report for this project are available in this repository as well.